rockyZigmo/BowlingScoreCalculator/README.md

 Upon running the project BowlingScoreCalculator, the user is provided with short instructions and an input legend in the window frame.

 I began the exercise by creating AWT elements, like the frame and layout.
 I needed to familiarize myself with this as I am new to AWT.
-This coerced me into the decision to build around the GUI model instead of the logic model.
-This created some unncessary challenges, but was a great learning experience.
-In retrospect, I should have prioritized the calculator logic.
+This influenced me to build around the GUI model instead of the logic model.
+This created some unncessary challenges and constraints, but was a great learning experience.
+In retrospect, I should have prioritized the calculator logic due to it being the core element of this project, as you might expect.
 I knew this... but here we are.

 Thank you for taking the time to review this.

 ---
 To do:
+  - Auto-increment to the next input field, upon user input
   - Include Unit Testing
   - Important logic cleanup needed in:
       BowlingCalculator: